romandunets/oop-design-patterns/README.md

 ==========
 This repository contains examples of Object Oriented Programming Design Patterns.
 Here are provided custom implementations for problems and solutions described in "Design Patterns: Elements of Reusable Object-Oriented Software" written by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides with a foreword by Grady Booch.

-The repository contains the following patterns implementations in C# with example how to use them:
+The repository contains the following patterns implementations in C# with examples how to use them:

 * Creational
  * Abstract Factory